-It is a great privilege therefore to announce for sale a newly discovered fifth copy, held for 150 years in a private British family's possession, alongside four further related photograph albums of the 1860s/70s: views of Hong Kong by John Thomson, circa 1868; view of Hong Kong by William Floyd Pryor, circa 1870; and two albums of views of Hong Kong, China, India and Burma.
+It is a great privilege therefore to announce for sale a newly discovered copy of this extremely rare work, held for 150 years in a private British family's possession, alongside four further related photograph albums of the 1860s/70s: views of Hong Kong by John Thomson, c.
+1868; view of Hong Kong by William Pryor Floyd, c.
+1870; and two albums of views of Hong Kong, China, India and Burma.
 The sale will also comprise further 19th-century Asian and other travel photography, including Antarctica, Indonesia, Japan, Africa, Europe and Great Britain, both as individual prints and albums from various sources.

 On view below are a selection of images from the album of Hong Kong views by John Thomson.